 - Do, however, separate the two colors (yellow and red).
 If they are cooked together, their colors will bleed into each other.

-- Place the wrapped beets on a baking sheet to catch drips in case the beet juices leak.
+- Place the wrapped beets on a baking sheet to catch drips if the beet juices leak.

 - Roast for 50 to 60 minutes.